-Well-functioning plumbing systems are essential to preserving the comfort and cleanliness of all homes and businesses in Maui.
+Well-functioning plumbing systems are essential to preserving the comfort and cleanliness of all homes and businesses in Maui and Oahu.
 Unfortunately, numerous things can and do go wrong with residential and commercial plumbing systems, from clogs and leaks to a decrease in water pressure.
 That’s why we’ve compiled this overall plumbing FAQ to help you become a more informed consumer and learn when to call in the experts for assistance.

 If you have taken most of these money-saving measures and still have higher-than-average water bills, despite your monthly water usage remaining consistent, a plumbing leak is a likely culprit.
 You should call a plumber to conduct a thorough inspection and evaluation of your pipes.